 The larvae and pupae of these three species attach their modified air tube to the root hairs of these plants to extract oxygen.
 They do not go to the water's surface for oxygen like other mosquito species.
-This makes it difficult for site inspectors to detect breeding and surface type treatments, such as oils and mono-molecular films, are ineffective against them.
+This makes it difficult for site inspectors to detect breeding and use surface type treatments, such as oils and mono-molecular films, which are ineffective against these species.

 |Water Hyacinth (Eichornia crassipes) -

 This free-floating plant from Brazil reaches up to 3 feet in height.
 Leaves are thick, leathery, and elliptic to ovate in shape and emerge from the plant base.
 The leaf stem is inflated and spongy to provide floatation.
 The flowering spike contains 5 - 20 very showy light purple flowers with a yellow spot.
 Roots are dark, fibrous and feathery in appearance.

 This plant is normally more succeptable to cold weather than Hyacinth.
 Water lettuce is a free-floating plant with many spongy, dusty green simple leaves.
 The leaves are covered in very fine hairs and arranged in a spiral pattern from the center of the plant.
 Water Lettuce is a very aggressive invader and can form thick floating mats.

 Rooted and floating cattails, especially when floating in a mat, are the principal host plants for Coquilletidia perturbans.